This post may contain affiliate links. Please read our disclosure for more info.

 The most important thing is to listen to your body and challenge yourself.
 You will never get the results you want without a bit of struggle and challenge!

 Plank is great for strengthening your core and upper body, and building up endurance.
+If you are also trying to build up to push-ups this is a great pose to start in.

 - Start on your all fours, with hands directly under your shoulders and knees parallel to each other.